Blocus-org/blocus-web-browser/README.md

 ### In future updates

-- Index.html with more than a blank page without tabs.
 - Customisable url toolbar.
+- Themes.
-- Proxy.
+- Proxies.
 - Simple and light interface.
 - A lot of work for MacOs compatibility

 # Developpement

 ## Compatibility
-- Tested on Windows 10.
+- Works on Windows 10.
 - Not yet tested on Windows 11.
-- Needs main.js rework for Linux.
+- Works on Debian
 - Not yet tested on MacOs.

 ## <a name="install">Installation<a>